test-org-fanna/workflow-tests/vue-test/README.md

 # Vue-test

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite.....
-Ain't it pretty; Erik wel

 ## Recommended IDE Setup